Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

-Many works in the literature have established asymptotic optimality type properties for conformal prediction, in a range of different settings.
+Many works in the literature have established asymptotic optimality properties for conformal prediction, in a range of different settings.
 These works have generally focused on specific choices of the score and/or the underlying distributional assumptions.
-For the two case studies presented in Section~\ref{sec:case_studies_classification} for the classification setting, the first one uses the high-probability score, which is studied by~\cite{Sadinle2016LeastAS}, who also give asymptotic optimality statements (see also earlier work by~\cite{lei2014classification}).
-The second case study uses the cumulative-probability score to achieve conditional rather than marginal (oracle) coverage, which is a score proposed by~\cite{romano2020classification} and studied further by~\cite{angelopoulos2020sets}.
-Turning to the regression setting, for the two case studies presented in Section~\ref{sec:case_studies_regression}, the first uses the high-density score, studied by~\cite{izbicki2019flexible} and \cite{lei2013distribution}, who both give asymptotic optimality results for the score.
+For the two case studies presented in Section~\ref{sec:case_studies_classification} for the classification setting, the first one uses the high-probability score, which is studied by~\cite{Sadinle2016LeastAS}; this work also establishes asymptotic optimality statements (see also earlier work by~\cite{lei2014classification}).
+The second case study uses the cumulative-probability score, which is a score proposed by~\cite{romano2020classification} and studied further by~\cite{angelopoulos2020uncertainty}.
+Turning to the regression setting, for the two case studies presented in Section~\ref{sec:case_studies_regression}, the first uses the high-density score, studied by~\cite{lei2013distribution} and \cite{izbicki2019flexible}, which both establish asymptotic optimality results for the score.
 The second uses the conformalized quantile regression (CQR) score, as developed by \cite{romano2019conformalized}; subsequent work by \cite{sesia2019comparison} develops asymptotical optimality results for the CQR score.
-The conformalized quantile regression builds on the large literature in quantile regression, originating from~\cite{koenker1978regression} and with important further results by~\cite{chaudhuri1991global}.
-Early results establishing asymptotic optimality type properties in the regression setting include the work of \cite{lei2018distribution}, who consider the residual score, as we introduced in Chapter~\ref{chapter:introduction} (but have not studied in this present chapter).
-Additional asymptotic optimality results for various settings include the work of \citet{burnaev2014efficiency} for ridge regression, \cite{lei2014distribution} for kernel density estimates, \cite{gyorfi2019nearest} for nearest-neighbors, and \cite{chernozhukov2018exact} for counterfactual inference in synthetic controls.
-Finally, the work of~\citet{hoff2023bayes} establishes an optimality guarantee for the conformalized Bayesian posterior.
-Essentially, the conformalized posterior distribution has the smallest expected volume under the Bayesian model among all sets with distribution-free $1-\alpha$ frequentist coverage---see also~\citet{bersson2024optimal}.
+CQR builds on the large literature in quantile regression, originating from~\cite{koenker1978regression}, with further developments in~\cite{chaudhuri1991global, koenker2005quantile, hao2007quantile, koenker2017quantile, koenker2018handbook}.
+Related quantile-based scores, which offer similar oracle properties as CQR, include the works of~\cite{chernozhukov2021distributional} and~\cite{kivaranovic2020adaptive}.